-Kewaskum is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kewaskum is generally considered to be a blue-collar town.
+0.00% of the Kewaskum workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kewaskum is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Kewaskum who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Compared to the rest of the country, citizens of Kewaskum spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.